Response to a misguided accusation…

 Do [Liberals] not regard as their sole and most potent enemy what they contemptuously term “Clericalism,” “Ultramontanism,” and do they not describe the Church as medieval, reactionary, the opponent of progress and the nurse of superstition?
 When then the term is so intimately associated with a Rationalism so radically opposed to the Church, how may Catholics use it with any hope of separating it from its current meaning?

 To know and serve God is the only freedom, and Liberalism completely severs the bond which links man to God.
 With a just and rational horror does a good Catholic regard Liberalism.
-Ultramontanism will never cause you to loose your soul; Liberalism is a broad road to the infernal abyss.
+Ultramontanism will never cause you to lose your soul; Liberalism is a broad road to the infernal abyss.

 What the greatest Catholic polemists and Saints have done is assuredly a fair example for even the humblest defenders of the Faith.
 Modern Ultramontanism has never yet surpassed the vigor of their castigation of heresy and heretics.
 Charity forbids us to do unto another what we would not reasonably have them do unto ourselves.
 Mark the adverb reasonably; it includes the entire substance of the question.